 The Independent Review includes recommendations designed to increase the impact and visibility of the FRC's corporate reporting review work, requiring legislative change.
-The Review also makes the suggestion that the volume of review work should be expanded.
-We aim to make a start on this objective in 2019/20 and have allocated additional resource within our draft budget.
+The Review suggests that the volume of review work should be expanded.
+We will start on this objective in 2019/20 and have allocated additional resource within our budget.